About the Site:

 - The Holy Spirit as the counselor Jesus promised when He ascended to heaven after His crucifixion.
-We believe in the gifts of the Holy Spirit and the manifestation of those gifts in the body of Christ (His church).
+I believe in the gifts of the Holy Spirit and the manifestation of those gifts in the body of Christ (His church).

 - The Bible is the inspired Word of God — God-breathed and useful for instruction (2 Timothy 3:16).
 Nothing can be added or taken away from Scripture.

 - Scripture is stronger than any “double-edged sword” and exists to help guide us to live as Christ did (Hebrews 4:12).

 - Miracles can happen just as they did in Bible times.
-We believe that physical and emotional healing can take place in individuals.
-Though we don’t understand the reasons why some receive physical healing and some do not, we believe in the following:
+I believe that physical and emotional healing can take place in individuals.
+However, for reasons that we can’t always understand, God doesn’t choose to physically heal everyone.
+More on healing: